bonniebonnielee/DH150-BonnieLee/assignment07/README.md

 <img src="./[DH 150] Colour Scheme Choices.png">

 It seemed that both individuals preferred the red scheme, with one also liking the blue one.
-In order to decide, I used an accessibility checker to ensure that my colour scheme would be appropriate and userfriendly for all.
+When doing research, I discovered that a lot of grocery stores had red logos.
+Since too much red on the screen may be overwhelming for users, I decided that the blue colour scheme would be more appropriate.

 ## Impression Test
-A recording of my impression test can be found via [this link](https://ucla.zoom.us/rec/share/FX4nrKDGZLgw9HKdIQ8qdstnCoYvijj5PFMT14YM5lNIzzxjb0eZ0Cg8nQenkr2N.nLYpfTeXemBUdqEJ?startTime=1606240971000).
+A recording of my impression test can be found via [this link.](https://ucla.zoom.us/rec/share/FX4nrKDGZLgw9HKdIQ8qdstnCoYvijj5PFMT14YM5lNIzzxjb0eZ0Cg8nQenkr2N.nLYpfTeXemBUdqEJ?startTime=1606240971000).

-The transcription can be found [here](https://docs.google.com/document/d/1XaIIcZ6kcg-XywOLD3EVHrA_fkklx40n1Hq9z8iDUFw/edit?usp=sharing)
+The transcription can be found [here.](https://docs.google.com/document/d/1XaIIcZ6kcg-XywOLD3EVHrA_fkklx40n1Hq9z8iDUFw/edit?usp=sharing)

 ### Summary of Findings:
 > Just a quick question, does this mean that it's been searched or it's been trending?